 Using a special device, the rubber dam clamps over the tooth that’s being treated, isolating it from the other teeth.
 Only the treated tooth will be visible, and the other teeth and the rest of your mouth will be protected by the rubber dam.

-At The Art of Dentistry, Dr. Kory Kirkegaard prefers to use rubber dam dentistry whenever possible during your treatment in Overland Park.
+At your local dentist in Overland Park, Dr. Kory Kirkegaard prefers to use rubber dam dentistry whenever possible during your treatment in Overland Park.
 Using a rubber dam can substantially increase the longevity and quality of certain treatments, such as fillings and crowns.
 Contact us now to schedule an appointment todaystop by our office located at 7550 W 160th Street, Overland Park, KS 66085.

 Your mouth contains between 500 to 1,000 types of bacteria.
 Rubber dam dentistry helps prevent these bacteria from spreading or contaminating your treatment site during dental procedures.

 Typically, your mouth will be cleaned and numbed before the rubber dam is applied, since Dr. Kirkegaard will need to access your entire mouth.

 Once your mouth has been cleaned and numbed, a rubber dam will be stretched over a special appliance, clamped into place, and used to isolate the tooth that’s being treated.
 We use high-quality ISODAM products at your Overland Park dentist for the best results.

 Your procedure, such as getting a filling or a crown, will continue normally after the rubber dam has been applied.
 Dr. Kirkegaard will let you know what to expect before your treatment begins.

 When your treatment is complete, the rubber dam will be removed.
 Dr. Kirkegaard will discuss any necessary aftercare and follow-ups, and then send you home.